Urch1234/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Command to remove javascript file
+Command to count num of directories